Flooding caused by Storm Claudia to continue ahead of cold snap

 The Environment Agency said there has already been flooding in the north of England, with at least 17 properties affected.

+The severe weather also led to 40 cancellations across CrossCountry’s rail network, while Transport for Wales advised customers not to travel amid significant delays and cancellations.

+Great Western Railway cancelled several services, while Avanti West Coast, Chiltern Railways, West Midlands Railway, East Midlands Railway, London Northwestern Railway and TransPennine Express operated a reduced timetable.

-Roadside assistance companies have reported a busy day with a high number of callouts.
+Roadside assistance companies also reported a busy day with a high number of callouts.

 Head of road safety at The AA, Tony Rich, has urged drivers in the worst-hit areas to stay off the roads until Storm Claudia has passed.